fcrespo82/fcrespo82.github.io/_posts/2018-05-27-Raspberry-pi-3-fix-ethernet-drop.md

 I don't know exactly what is going on with my Pi, but all of the sudden it drops IP v4 connection and only IP v6 is available.

 I don't want to disable IP v6 but I need a way to monitor and fix this.
-This is basically a reminder for me in case I reinstall Raspbian from scratch and forget about this.
+This is basically a reminder for me in case I reinstall Raspbian on my Pi from scratch and forget about this.

 <!--more-->

-I started to search the internet and found [this post](https://samhobbs.co.uk/2013/11/fix-for-ethernet-connection-drop-on-raspberry-pi) which more or less resambles what I am seeing.
+I started to search the internet and found [this post](https://samhobbs.co.uk/2013/11/fix-for-ethernet-connection-drop-on-raspberry-pi) which more or less resembles what I am seeing.

-The steps to fix are basically the same, just modified the script for my use case and BOOM, we are up again!
+The steps to fix are basically the same, I just modified the script for my use case and BOOM, we are up again!
 Hope this fix things from now on.
 I'll keep checking and if I have any problem I'll post an update.

 Here is the script: